 Just as there are many peoples and languages, different religions are practised in Malaysia.
 The official religion is Islam but there are many Christian and Catholic churches, Buddhist and Hindu temples in addition to mosques.

 Generally, Malaysians are shy but friendly, tolerant and understanding, and have a long tradition of welcoming visitors from overseas.
 Developing close relationships may take some effort; Malaysians are usually quite willing to talk casually, but that does not imply a firm commitment to friendship.
 Women are independent and accustomed to entering public places unaccompanied.
 Men and women mix easily, although this does not necessarily imply a willingness to enter into a deeper relationship.

 If you are invited to someone’s home it is usual (but not essential) to take a small gift such as chocolates or flowers or, even better, a souvenir from your own country.
 Try to arrive on time, as it is considered rude to be late, particularly if a meal is served.
 If you are unexpectedly delayed or are unable to attend be sure to let the host know.
 R.S.V.P. on a written invitation means that you are expected to reply stating whether or not you will be attending the function.

-Smoking is banned in theatres, in most public buildings and public transport.
+Smoking is banned in theatres, eateries, all public buildings and on public transport.
 Before smoking in public, it is advisable to check that smoking is permitted and that your companions do not object.